Abandoned Well Abatement

 Periodically complaints are received regarding open old abandoned wells or cisterns.
 The Neighborhood Inspections Department works to get this filled in to alleviate potential hazard to children in the neighborhoods.

 Property owners are required to clean up their pet waste regularly.
 Upon receiving complaints regarding the accumulations of animal waste, the Neighborhood Inspections Division will issue a notice to the property owner to clean up the waste.
 If the problem is not corrected, the City will clean up the problem and bill the costs back to the property owner.

 Graffiti is a nuisance.
 Property owners are required to keep their property free of graffiti.
-When a problem is identified the owner may contact the Parks and Recreation Department at 237-1386 for advice and guidance in graffiti removal.
+When a problem is identified the owner may contact the Facilities Department at 248-6331 for advice and guidance in graffiti removal.
 If graffiti is not removed in a timely manner Neighborhood Inspection will seek to have the graffiti removed and bill the costs or removal back to the property owner.

 The discovery and field investigation of businesses established in residential areas not zoned for commercial use.

 The discovery and enforcement of illegal multiples and duplexes.
 Units that do not have housing certificates and have not been inspected.
 Complaints are taken from the public.

 Illegal Parking in Front Yards

 Inspectors are charged with the responsibility of issuing tickets for these violations.